VincentVanlaer/mesa-school-labs/content/tuesday/morning-session.md

 cp -r $MESA_DIR/star/work my_new_project
 cd my_new_project
 ```
 This will create a new directory called `my_new_project` with the default MESA work directory structure.
-You can then edit the inlist files to set up your star model.
+You can then edit the inlist files to set up your model.

 In other cases, you might start with an existing test case that is close to the science you are interested in.
 For instance, I study novae, so I might start with the `wd_nova_burst` test case: